LibreTexts/translation-feedback-widget/README.md

 library pages.

 ## How to Use
-1. Download the `dist` folder.
-2. Include the `libreTranslationFeedback.js` script at the end of the `<body>` section in standard fashion. *Note that while only the JS file needs to be explicitly included, the font files must be available in the same relative folder path.*
+1. Include the `libreTranslationFeedback.js` script (hosted on LibreTexts CDN) at the end of the `<body>` section in standard fashion.
 ```
-<script type='text/javascript' src='./dist/libreTranslationFeedback.js'></script>
+<script type='text/javascript' src='https://cdn.libretexts.net/github/TranslationFeedback/libreTranslationFeedback.js'></script>
 ```
 3. Create a "Submit Translation Feedback" button and register an *onClick* function that calls `window.libreTranslationFeedback.init()`.
 For example: